Government Schemes

 Ministry of Micro, Small & Medium Enterprises

 The CHAMPION (Creation and Harmonious Application of Modern Processes for Increasing the Output and National Strength) scheme is an ICT-based platform by the Ministry of MSME for grievance redressal, handholding, and information dissemination.
-It consolidates MSME support services under one portal.
+It consolidates MSME support services under one portal, making it easier for registered enterprises to access information on schemes, raise grievances with banks or government departments, and track resolution status.
+The system is especially useful for first-generation entrepreneurs who are navigating regulatory processes and payment delays from larger clients.
+CHAMPION integrates with Udyam Registration and the Samadhaan delayed payment portal.

 Pradhan Mantri MUDRA Yojana